-The general rules may be adapted on a case-by-case basis to take into account the specific market situation (e.g. product available in a single member state only).
+The general rules may be adapted on a case-by-case basis to take into account the specific market situation (e.g. product available in a single member state only) and the number of products included in the project.
+The number of samples to be tested should also be economised depending on the workload of the sampling network.